 After my cousin’s persistent efforts to get me to try Manteigaria, I have to say that I can see what all the hype is about.

 As with Pasteis de Belem, Manteigaria uses a very thin pastry shell that tastes amazing, but the core difference I noticed is that Manteigaria’s filling had a more rich, flavoursome taste.
 While Belem’s filling is quite subtle (yet amazingly tasty), Manteigaria’s pastel de nata is richer and full of flavour.

 It’s also cool that you can eat your pastel de nata while watching the bakers do their thing, so it’s definitely worth a visit if you want to see how they’re made.

 Best pastel de nata in Lisbon: which one wins?

-Although I love them both, I’m swaying towards Manteigaria.
+Although I love them both, my vote for the best pastel de nata in Lisbon is swaying towards Manteigaria.
 It combines the best aspect of Belem’s thin, crispy pastry with a rich — but not overly intense — custard filling that leaves you wanting more.
 It really is delicious.

 As with any food though, I think it comes down to preference.
 While I liked Manteigaria’s pastel de nata, some of our group preferred the subtleness of Belem’s nata instead.
 Heck, some even preferred the pastel de nata we ate at Lisbon airport, with a thicker base and intense custard filling.